The Climate Crisis Through the Eye of the Needle: Ecology, Economics, and Religion

 Host: Prof. Dr. Kocku von Stuckrad, co-founder and co-director of Counterpoint: Navigating Knowledge, and Professor of Religious Studies at the University of Groningen.

-Click here flyer (PDF) announcement of the event.
+Click here for the flyer (PDF) announcement of the event.

 Image credits: “Facing the Eye of the Needle” – © Kelvy Bird, 2021, downloaded from article by Otto Scharmer